-The first step is a consult with the dentist who will evaluate the area which has a missing tooth/teeth.
-An X-ray will be taken.
+The dentist who will evaluate the area which has a missing tooth/teeth before taking an X-ray.
 If you are a poor candidate for implants, other options would include dentures and bridges.

-Depending on case-by-case basis, certain steps may be skipped.
+Depending on a case-by-case basis, certain steps may be skipped.

-Most patients will be very familiar with the dental anesthetics used for routine dentistry and will know how effective they are.
-Implants are placed using the same anesthesia.
+Most patients will be very familiar with the dental anaesthetics used for routine dentistry and will know how effective they are.
+Implants are placed using the same anaesthesia.

 Since the surgery normally involves exposing the bone in the area where the implant and/or bone graft is to be placed, you will expect some minor swelling and occasionally bruising afterwards.